Salary Negotiation with HR - Tips & Examples

 7. Communicating improvements: Previous training or workshops can be another factor in increasing the chances of negotiation of salary.

-8. Sharing lessons: It is important to explain tasks candidates will carry forward from the last job.
+8. Sharing lessons: It is important to explain tasks that candidates will carry forward from their last job.
 Employers should discuss how it will be more appealing to integrate these tasks into the work culture.

 9. Reimagining the future: Employers and candidates should collectively consider how candidates can impact the vacancy and workflow.
 This can help reimagine the future and improve salary negotiation with HR.